Subject

 The field of genetics is central to our understanding of biology, from modern developments in treating human disease to studying the evolutionary relationships between species.

-Genetics is an important, exciting and wide-ranging field to study and the application of genetics in healthcare and research means the prospects for graduates have never been better.
 On our courses you study both genetics, at the level of a single gene or group of genes, and genomics, at the level of an organism’s entire genes – the genome.
-At Essex you will be part of a wide community of geneticists working in medical genetics, genomics, epigenetics and evolution, among other areas.
+We focus on real-world applications, including medicine, biotechnology and genomics.

 Why study here?